9 min read

 Transcribe the audio.
 Summarize the clip.
 Generate the report.
 Add a chat box.
 Add a voice command.

-Some of that is useful.
+Some of it is useful.
 None of it is the main event.

-Even newer public safety AI rollouts from large vendors tend to emphasize analytics, voice controls, AI chat for chart generation, and automated reporting.
-That may improve workflow around the edges.
-It does not solve the harder problem of evidentiary reasoning across a messy case.
+Even recent public safety AI rollouts from large vendors emphasize analytics, voice controls, AI chat for chart generation, and automated reporting.
+That improves workflow at the edges.
+It does not solve evidentiary reasoning across a messy case.

-Here is the difference: today, a detective reviewing a gang-related shooting gets a transcript and a summary.
+The difference: a detective reviewing a gang shooting today gets a transcript and a summary.
 That helps.
-But it does not tell her that the same vehicle in this footage appeared in a drive-by three weeks ago, that a witness in this video gave a contradictory statement in that earlier case, or that the firearm matches a description from an unsolved robbery.
-That is the difference between summarizing evidence and reasoning about it.
+It does not tell her the same vehicle in this footage appeared in a drive-by three weeks ago, that a witness here gave a contradictory statement in that earlier case, or that the firearm matches a description from an unsolved robbery.
+That is the gap between summarizing evidence and reasoning about it.

-The future will not belong to the product with the prettiest summary.
+The future does not belong to the product with the prettiest summary.

-It will belong to the product that helps investigators get to the right doubt faster.
+It belongs to the product that helps investigators get to the right doubt faster.

 A weak system helps you consume more evidence.
 A good system helps you ignore more of it.
 A great system helps you notice what is missing.